Dr Mats Isaksson

 M.Sc. in Engineering Physics, Lund University, Sweden, 1997

-• July 2016 - Present: Senior Research Fellow, Swinburne University of Technology, Hawthorne, Melbourne, Australia
+• July 2016 – January 2019: Senior Research Fellow, Swinburne University of Technology, Hawthorne, Melbourne, Australia

-• Jan 2016 – July 2016: Research Scientist, Electrical and Computer Engineering Department, Colorado State University, Fort Collins, USA.
-(Telecommuting)
+• January 2016 – July 2016: Research Scientist, Electrical and Computer Engineering Department, Colorado State University, Fort Collins, USA.

 • July 2012 – July 2015: Research Fellow, Centre for Intelligent Systems Research (CISR), Deakin University, Geelong, Australia.